Minh-Nguyen-0401/HR-Data-Analytics-End-to-End-Project/README.md

 # HR-Data-Analytics-End-to-End-Project

 ## Description:
 This project represents a comprehensive data analysis endeavor utilizing Python for Preprocessing, Exploratory Data Analysis (EDA), and Machine Learning.
-It was undertaken as the final project for the Programming for Data Analysis and Science Computing course at Foreign Trade University.
+It was undertaken as the final project for the Programming for Data Analysis and Science Computing course at Foreign Trade University, for which I was scored 9.5/10 (with 4.0 GPA overall).

 ## About the Dataset:
 The HR Analytics dataset offers insights into organizational trends and helps HR departments address challenges like attrition.
 Machine learning models can predict potential attrition cases, aiding in employee retention efforts.